Frequently Asked Questions

 No, there are no minimum GPA or GRE score requirements (we do not require the GRE on your application).

-Yes, TOEFL scores are required for international applicants.
+Yes, language exam scores are required for most international applicants.
 There is not a minimum TOEFL score requirement; however, the TOEFL scores were generally near or above 100 total (iBT) for incoming students this fall.
-The requirement can be waived if you have received a degree where the primary language of the country is English-speaking.
-If you attended an English-speaking university, you will still be required to submit a TOEFL score.
+The requirement can be waived if you have received a degree where the primary language of the country is English-speaking or if you attended a University where English was the language of instruction.
+We also accept IELTS and Duo-Lingo scores.

-It is in your best interest to have all of your materials submitted/uploaded online.
-The only materials might need to be mailed in are sealed letters of recommendation that were not submitted online.
+All of your materials are submitted/uploaded online.
 We DO NOT need copies of your official transcripts at the time of your application.
 We will request these when we need them.

 No, the QCB only accepts students for fall admission.